mxpoch/PCF/README.md

 ## Setting up PCF
 *Moving foreward, any **ITALICIZED** variables should be copied exactly, or PCF WILL NOT RUN*.
-Initialize a new google sheet with your target account, and create the following sheets
+Initialize a new google sheet with your target account, and create the following sheets:

 ![Showing the two tabs of google sheets, located bottom right corner of the GUI][sheets]

 The sheet labelled *IndexTree* should be formatted as follows:

 ![Empty IndexTree sheet][emptyindextree]

 All top-level files must be parented by total. **Having disconnected nodes will cause PCF to fail**.
 See the examples at the start of this README to see an example of a valid *IndexTree* sheet.

 The sheet labelled *InputNodes* should be formatted as follows:

 ![Empty InputNodes sheet][emptyinputnodes]

 All sections **MUST** have a parent. **Inputs without parents will cause PCF to ignore your calculations in the cumulative total**.
 See the examples at the start of this README to see and example of a valid *InputNodes* sheet.